Don O. Newland: Personal life

 Newland never made a great deal of money with his itinerant film work and occasionally would give it up to pursue more mainstream employments.
-In a 2005 newspaper interview, his daughter, Hellen Newland, noted: "My father absolutely loved film-making.
+In a 2005 newspaper interview, his daughter, Helen Newland, noted: "My father absolutely loved film-making.
 It was his passion and he threw himself into it with everything he had.
 He wasn’t much of a businessman – he really didn’t care anything about money –he just wanted to move about in his creative world."

-In 1951, Newland traveled with his wife, Opal, and children, Hellen & Donna, to Tampa, Florida for the winter.
+In 1951, Newland traveled with his wife, Opal, and children, Helen & Donna, to Tampa, Florida for the winter.
 On May 5, while driving in Tampa, he swerved to miss another car and crashed.
 Newland was rushed to the hospital with severe spinal cord injuries.
 Newland died May 7 and his body was removed to South Bend, Indiana, where relatives lived.
 He was buried there in Riverview Cemetery on May 11.